mavryk-network/mavryk-protocol/docs/index.rst

 **Are you a platform developer?** Here are the nuts and bolts!

-The main focus of this technical documentation website is on resources for platform developers, that is, those contributing to the Mavryk platform, including contributors to its Mavkit implementation (Mavkit developers) and contributors to the Mavryk protocol (protocol developers).
+One major focus of this website is on resources for platform developers, that is, contributors to Mavkit (Mavkit developers) and contributors to the Mavryk protocol (protocol developers).

-Platform developers can find a rich set of explanations, tutorials, and howtos, mainly in the ``Platform Developer`` section, including:
+Platform developers can find a rich set of explanations, tutorials, and howtos, mainly in the ``Contributing`` section, including:

 - a tutorial on the various forms of contributing (:doc:`developer/contributing`), and guidelines such as :doc:`developer/guidelines`
 - programming tutorials covering various libraries and frameworks specific to the Mavkit OCaml implementation, such as using :doc:`developer/gadt`, using :doc:`developer/error_monad`, using :doc:`developer/clic`, :doc:`developer/event_logging_framework`, etc.